fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

-A **Kustomization** object defines the source of Kubernetes manifests by referencing an object managed by [source-controller](https://github.com/fluxcd/source-controller), the path to the kustomization file within that source, and the interval at which the kustomize build output is applied on the cluster.
+A **Kustomization** object defines the source of Kubernetes manifests by referencing an object managed by [source-controller](https://github.com/fluxcd/source-controller), the path to the Kustomization file within that source, and the interval at which the kustomize build output is applied on the cluster.

 ```go